 Several previous small studies have shown that in nonsmokers with midlife major depressive disorder nicotine reduces depressive symptom severity.

-When scientists treat the depression, their memory may get better, but it often doesn’t improve to where it should be.
+When scientists treat depression, their memory may get better, but it often doesn’t improve to where it should be.

 Therefore, researchers wanted a treatment that could help both depression and memory function